-The information disclosed in this template is as defined in Annex I of Commission Implementing Regulation (EU) 2015/2542, and is as at 31 December 2017.
-Values in this table alone do not provide sufficient information to gain a fair and transparent understanding of the Group's solvency position
+The information disclosed in this template is as defined in Annex I of Commission Implementing Regulation (EU) 2015/2542, and is at 31 December 2018.
+Values in this table alone do not provide sufficient information to gain fair and transparent understanding of the company's solvency position.

-Additional information on the Transition Measure on Technical Provisions and the Matching Adjustment can be found in section D.2 of the report.
+Additional information on the Transitional Measure on Technical Provisions and Matching Adjustment can be found in Section D.2 of the report.

-LEGAL & GENERAL GROUP - SOLVENCY AND FINANCIAL CONDITION REPORT 31 DECEMBER 2017 Values are shown in £'000 \$.23.01.22 Own Funds
+LEGAL & GENERAL GROUP - SOLVENCY AND FINANCIAL CONDITION REPORT 31 DECEMBER 2018 Values are shown in £'000 5.23.01.22 Own Funds